dbmi-bgm/cgap-portal/docs/source/docker-local.rst

 The first command will take awhile the first time you run it but should speed up after.
 Since it is doing a fresh rebuild every time it is a little slower than the old local deployment since it has to fully reinstall/rebuild both Python and the client.
 Because of this, it is recommended to continue active development using the existing installation setup.
-Once the branch is ready for integrated testing, set the desired branch in ``docker-compose.yml`` and trigger a build.
+Once the branch is ready for "integrated" testing, set the desired branch in ``docker-compose.yml`` and trigger a build.
 When the app is brought online the behavior should be identical to that of the existing local deployment setup.
+It will also match the production behavior in ECS.

 To access the running container::